alexharri/website/posts/encoding-declension.md

 [acc_case]: https://en.wikipedia.org/wiki/Accusative_case

-A few years ago, I created a JavaScript library to solve this issue.
+A few years ago, I built a JavaScript library to solve this issue.
 It applies any of the four grammatical case to Icelandic names:

 ```ts
 applyCase("Guðmundur", "accusative")
 //=> "Guðmund"
 ```

 When building this library, I did not code _any_ rules by hand.
 Instead, the rules of name Icelandic declension are derived from public Icelandic data sources for personal names and their declension patterns.
-I store that data in a trie-like data structure that applies some clever compression techniques, resulting in a bundle size smaller than 5KB gzipped.
+I store that data in a trie-like data structure that applies some clever compression techniques, resulting in a bundle size smaller than 5kB gzipped.
 This lets the library be included in web apps without increasing bundle size significantly.

 The rest of this post is a deep dive into the problem, and the compression techniques I used to solve it.